-- 5. Organization shall perform all duties and services included in the Exhibit B Addendum, attached hereto faithfully and satisfactorily at the time, place and for the duration prescribed herein.
+- 3. In the event of termination of this Agreement by Government as provided for in paragraph 1 above, Organization shall be entitled to that portion of total compensation due under this Agreement as the service rendered bears to the service required herein. - 4.
+Organization shall perform all duties and services included in the Addendum attached hereto faithfully and satisfactorily at the time, place and for the duration prescribed herein.
 Compensation paid pursuant to this Agreement shall be used exclusively for the services set forth in the Addendum and for no other purpose.
 Any alteration in the nature of such services and duties constitutes an amendment to this Agreement and must be in writing signed by both parties.
-Organization shall keep itself fully informed of all federal and state laws and all municipal ordinances and regulations in any manner affecting the work or performance of this Agreement, and shall at all times observe and comply with such laws, ordinances and regulations, whether or not such laws, ordinances or regulations are mentioned herein, and - 6.
-Organization shall indemnify, defend and hold harmless Government, its officers, agents and employees, from and against any and all liabilities, claims, demands, losses, damages, costs, and/or expenses arising out of, from, relating to, and/or based on the Organization's violation of any such laws, ordinances or regulations or Organization's breach of this Agreement. - 7.
-Organization represents that it has filed all federal, state and local income tax returns required by law in the legally prescribed time and manner.
-This Agreement shall not become effective unless and until copies of all of the executed originals of the aforementioned tax returns filed for the Organization have been registered for the current tax year by the Organization in the office of the Sponsor, and the Organization shall not be compensated unless and until such registration has taken place. - 8.
-The Organization shall, on such forms as the Sponsor shall provide, submit to Sponsor an annual report and financial statement which summarize the previous year's activities regarding the services enumerated in the addendum attached hereto.
+Organization shall keep itself fully informed of all federal and state laws and all municipal ordinances and regulations in any manner affecting the work or performance of this Agreement, and shall at all times observe and comply with such laws, ordinances and regulations, whether or not such laws, ordinances or regulations are mentioned herein, and - 5.
+Organization shall indemnify, defend and hold harmless Government, its officers, agents and employees, from and against any and all liabilities, claims, demands, losses, damages, costs, and/or expenses arising out of, from, relating to, and/or based on the Organization's violation of any such laws, ordinances or regulations or Organization's breach of this Agreement.